swaroopbannaale/swaroopbannaale/README.md

 ## 🚀 Data Science & Analytics Professional

-I'm a passionate **Data Scientist** and **Machine Learning enthusiast** from **Bengaluru, India** 🇮🇳.
+I'm a passionate **Data Scientist** and **Machine Learning enthusiast**.
 I specialize in building data-driven solutions and extracting actionable insights from complex datasets.
 With expertise in machine learning, data analysis, and business intelligence, I transform raw data into meaningful intelligence.

 ---
 ## 💼 Connect With Me